Gals Panic: Gals Panic

 In the first game, the round is over when the at least 80% of the silhouette is uncovered.
 The Japanese girls in the background, which are photographs or drawings, undresses in the filled-in areas, while on the playing area one large and several small enemies hinder the undressing process.
 There are various symbols as bonuses.
 In addition to useful effects such as the asteroid storm that is used for defeating enemy sprites, there are also loser symbols that can transform the girl into a frog or octopus.
 There is also a bonus game.

 The six models that appear in the game are: Marina Matsumoto, Ayami Kida, Nami Ozawa, Yuki Miho, Emi Nakahara, and Shiori Asano.

 Gals Panic was released in November 1990 published by Taito and was released by Kaneko USA in America in March 1991.
 The U.S. version has some censorship such as placing bras on the girl during round three instead of being topless.

+Reviewers in Famitsu described the game as a hybrid of a stripping game and Qix.
+While one reviewer said the enemy movement was frustratingly unfair, the other reviewers commented on the girls.
+While Hiroshi Shibuya said the girls in question were disappointing, Miki Watanabe said said she was frustrated as none of the girls were her type.